A linking model is a group of command-line options and memory maps that control the behavior of the linker.

 - Partial linking

-This model produces a relocatable ELF object suitable for input to the linker in a subsequent link step.
-The partial object can be used as input to another link step.
-The linker performs limited processing of input objects to produce a single output object.
+This model produces a platform-independent object suitable for input to the linker in a subsequent link step.
+It can be used as an intermediate step in the development process and performs limited processing of input objects to produce a single output object.

 This model supports the DLL-like Base Platform Application Binary Interface (BPABI).
 It is intended to produce applications and DLLs that can run on a platform OS that varies in complexity.
-The memory model is restricted according to the Base Platform ABI for the ARM Architecture (IHI 0037 C).
+The memory model is restricted according to the BPABI specification.

 - Base Platform